 Traditional mutational analyses may not capture all perturbations to the key pathways, especially where large number of genes are involved.
+We aim to advance pre-malignancy and malignancy classification by developing computational tools that use novel, e.g., structural (conformational) descriptors of the human genome.
 While exploring DNA spatial organization, we demonstrated that the structural DNA parameters are better predictors of DNA mutagenesis than DNA sequence.
-We aim to use information about mutations at DNA sequence (3nt or codon) and DNA shape (5nt) to better classify gastrointestinal cancers and their subtypes (here IPMNs vs PDAC) with a goal to predict therapeutic response.
-Our goal is to advance pre-malignancy and malignancy classification by developing computational tools that use structural (conformational) descriptors of the human genome.
+We aim to use information about mutations at DNA sequence (3nt or codon) and DNA shape (5nt) to better classify cancers and their subtypes with a goal to predict therapeutic response.
+Some of our tools include hybrid ML - NLP approach to the mutational data analyses where we derived the text-based information from the mutational profiles of patients’ genomes using the NLP and advanced ML encoders.
+We further integrate the mutational profiles with codon alterations to guide future analyses of the structural consequences of the mutations on the key proteins and improved drug design.

 Non-canonical DNA structures detected along gene promoters and other coding regions during transcription and/or replication suggest their importance and relevance for cancer development.
 During DNA replication, the switch from error-free to error-prone specialized polymerases helps overcome the risk of stopping replication at G-quadruplexes and creates the primary source to acquire mutations.
 Furthermore, bypassing damaged or non-canonical DNA is recognized as a major mutagen in many cancer types that may lead to drug resistance.
 Our group is interested in detection of the overlapping non-canonical secondary structures along the genetic material including but not limited to G-quadruplexes and R-loops (DNA-RNA hybrids).
 Despite their mutagenic potential, these DNA structures can serve as therapeutic targets and lead to cancer suppression.